netgen/TagsBundle/Resources/doc/INSTALL.md

 ### Clone the repo

-This bundle is not yet available through Composer/Packagist, so you will have to install it manually for now.
+This bundle is not yet available through Composer/Packagist, so you will have to clone it manually for now.

-Checkout the repo into `src/EzSystems/TagsBundle` folder of your eZ Publish 5 installation.
+Clone the repo into `src/EzSystems/TagsBundle` folder of your eZ Publish 5 installation.

 ```bash
 mkdir src/EzSystems